Dadudekc/trading-leads-bot/README.md

 🔹 Optimize Execution – Enhance performance for running at scale.
 🔹 Automate Insights – Implement AI-driven sentiment analysis for better trading signals.
 🔹 Expand Data Sources – Integrate Reddit, StockTwits, financial news, and more.
+🔹 Containerize Deployment – Provide a Docker setup for easy installation and updates.
+🔹 Scheduled Scraping – Use cron or Celery workers to run the scrapers automatically.
+🔹 Real-Time Dashboard – Expand the Flask dashboard with charts and filtering.
+🔹 Multi-Channel Alerts – Support Telegram and email notifications in addition to Discord.

 🤝 Contributing